Dragons (Biology)

 On the opposite end, some dragon eggs are known to wait for decades to hatch.
 While eggs may ‘intuitively’ wait for better conditions to hatch (to certain degrees, the hatchling is able to sense winter weather, heatwaves or drought, and will wait to hatch to increase their odds for survival, up to several moons if necessary) some eggs wait so long, they are believed to have been affected by ancestral intervention.
 They have been given special purpose, and must wait for a certain point in time to hatch.
 This is extremely rare, happening only a few times every 500 years.

-On the flip side, damage to the egg or a weak hatchling may delay the hatching for up to three more moons.
+Damage to an egg or a weak hatchling may delay the hatching for up to three more moons.
+In these cases, a healer may be needed to free the hatchling, otherwise the hatchling will die.

 Hatchling (0 to 6 years)